 Advancing Fish Conservation & Fisheries Management

-FWCB faculty and their students use cutting edge methods, such as those form chemical ecology and molecular biology, to understand the biology and evolution of fishes as well as solve practical problems such as best approaches for fish stocking, harvest, and invasive species control.
+FWCB faculty and their students use cutting-edge methods, such as those form chemical ecology and ecological modeling, to understand the biology and evolution of fishes as well as solve practical ecological problems such as best approaches for responding to climate change, harvest, and invasive species control.

 Przemek Bajer (Research Assistant Professor) studies movement, reproductive strategies, seasonal aggregations and cognitive abilities of invasive fish to develop integrated and targeted management strategies.